holvianssi/exercise/README.md

 Complete the following tasks based on existing database models and Django Rest Framework:
-  1. Implement an API for fetching balance of an account (API endpoint GET /account/<uuid>/balance/).
-The account's current balance is returned from the API.
+  1. Implement an API for fetching balance of an account (API endpoint GET /account/uuid/balance/).
   2. Implement an API for fetching transactions on account.
      The main use case for the API is to build the typical transaction listing you can see in most mobile banks.
 Design the API as you see best for this use case.
-  3. Implement an API to POST a new transaction on account.
+  3. Implement an API to POST a new transaction to account.
-     You should prevent posting withdrawal transactions if doing so results in negative account balance.
-Note that account balance must be in sync with transactions on the account.
+     You should prevent withdrawal transactions if recording the transaction would retuls in negative account balance.
+Note that the operation should be recorded atomically.
+That is, the transaction listing and account balance shouldn't go out of sync.
-  4. Implement a management command to load some data to the system.
+  4. Implement a management command to load some users, accounts and transactions to the system.
-  5. Implement tests for the APIs you have built.
+  5. Implement tests for the APIs and business logic you have built.

-We appreciate if you follow Python's and Django's typical code conventions for your source code, API design and testing setup.
+We appreciate if you follow Python's and Django's typical coding conventions for your source code, API design and testing setup.

-Include a small document where you explain how to set up, run and test the system.
+Include a small document where you explain how to set up, run and test your solution.
 There will be a review session afterwards where you can explain your solution in detail.